On this page:

 Have this information ready when you sit down to apply:

-Everyone needs to provide | Special circumstances |
+Everyone needs to provide Special circumstances

-Dependent students, provide your parents’ or guardians’ name(s), Line 150, family size, number of children in family attending post-secondary |
+Dependent students, provide your parents’ or guardians’ name(s), Line 15000, family size, number of children in family attending post-secondary

-Married or common law students, provide your spouse’s or partner’s name, birthdate, Social Insurance Number, Line 150, expected reduced yearly income |
+Married or common law students, provide your spouse’s or partner’s name, birthdate, Social Insurance Number, Line 15000, expected reduced yearly income

-Students with dependent children, provide your child’s name, birthdate, monthly childcare costs (if they’re under 12) |
+Students with dependent children, provide your child’s name, birthdate, monthly child care costs (if they’re under 12)

-Students enrolled at multiple schools or doing an exchange/field study, provide name of your primary school, name of your additional school, airfare costs (if applicable) |
+Students enrolled at multiple schools or doing an exchange/field study, provide name of your primary school, name of your additional school, airfare costs (if applicable)

-Students with permanent disabilities, provide proof of your permanent disability, copies of a medical letter, a learning disability assessment or documentation proving you are receiving disability assistance such as AISH, an estimate of equipment costs and an assessment fee |
+Students with disabilities, provide proof of your disability, copies of a medical letter, a learning disability assessment or documentation proving you are receiving disability assistance such as AISH, an estimate of equipment costs and an assessment fee

 If you’re a full-time student, use the Student Aid Worksheet Full-Time to prepare the information you need to complete your application.
 This will make the application process easier.